Roland09/PathPaintTool/README.md

 This is to get you started quickly.
 Delta updates on the code will be committed in this GitHub repository.

 ## Features
+- Supported  Terrain Tools:
+Any combination of Paint, Bridge, Smooth, Ridge Erosion, Smudge.

+ - Paint Modes
+   Paint Brush: Paint by dragging the mouse
+   Stroke: Create strokes by placing an anchor point and subsequently create strokes form the previous anchor point.
+   *Automatic Waypoint creation and Spline manipulation are in development*

 ## Integrations

  - Vegeation Studio
  - Vegetation Studio Pro

+## Requirements

+ - Unity 2018.3+

 ## Notes